Whirligig231/whirlios/README.md

 ## Credits

-Most of this code was created by Whirligig231, with portions by synthetixa.
+Most of this code was created by Whirligig231, with portions by synthetixa and amd7.